sunsunk/KubeSec/README.md

 ## KubeSec

   KubeSec is used to fully automate the identification of dangerous authorizations and TPC vulnerabilities in TPA.

+### Install
   KubeSec is developed in python and go.
+At the same time, It integrated two advanced TPC analysis tools.(CycloneDX、Dependency-Track)